Full-scale STARx (Ex Situ) HottpadTM System to Treat Oil-Water Separator Sludge and Hydrocarbon-Impacted Soils

 The subject site is an operating oil and gas terminal in south east Asia.
 A full-scale STARx HottpadTM system was deployed to treat oil-water separator sludge as a lower cost alternative to off-site disposal.
 The system consisted of six modular HottpadTM units equipped with heating elements for ignition and an air distribution system to support the smoldering combustion reaction.
 Each unit measured 4.65 meters (m) by 2.8m to give a total system footprint of approximately 78 square meters (m2) (IMAGE 1).
 Ancillary equipment associated with the system included blowers for air delivery, a vapor collection system, and a control system for heater operation and air flow control.

-The sludge was removed from the separator lagoon and mixed with site soils in batches to create a mixture that will readily smolder (IMAGE 2).
+The sludge was removed from the separator lagoon and mixed with Oil-Impacted Soils (OIS) in batches to create a mixture that will readily smolder (IMAGE 2).
 Each batch of the mixture was then placed on the HottpadTM system for treatment.
 The pile was covered with a clean soil cap, to act as a heat sink, and a vapor collection system prior to initiation of smoldering.

-Mixtures of varying sludge content and piles of varying heights were smoldering to evaluate the performance of the system.
-Soils concentrations before and after treatment were compared to assess sludge treatment effectiveness, and in-pile temperatures and emissions were monitored to track the progression of the combustion reaction.
+Mixtures of varying sludge content and piles of varying heights were processed to evaluate the performance of the system.
+Soils concentrations before and after treatment were compared to assess treatment effectiveness, and in-pile temperatures and emissions were monitored to track the treatment process.
 Analytical data shows excellent treatment efficiency (TABLE 1).
 These data were confirmed through visual comparison of the mixture before and after system operation (IMAGE 3).

-The STARx technology is a rapid, safe, and low cost treatment options for oil-water separator sludge and hydrocarbon-impacted soils.
+The STARx technology is a rapid, safe, and low cost treatment option for oil-water separator sludge and hydrocarbon-impacted soils.

 - Demonstrated self-sustaining smoldering combustion (i.e., no energy input into the system following ignition);